grafana/grafana/docs/sources/administration/team-management/_index.md

 1. Sign in to Grafana as an organization administrator or team administrator.
 1. Hover your cursor over the **Configuration** (gear) icon in the side menu and click **Teams**.
-1. Click a team from which you want to remove a user or a service account.
+1. Click a team from which you want to remove a user.
-1. Click the **X** next to the name of the user or service account.
+1. Click the **X** next to the name of the user.
 1. Click **Delete**.

 ## Delete a team